Skip to Main Content

 Planning a Visit

 Raatihuoneenkatu 14 is walkable from Mikkeli's train station, which sits roughly ten minutes on foot from the city centre.
 Mikkeli is served by regular rail connections from Helsinki, with journey times around two hours depending on the service.
 The city's dining options are concentrated in the compact centre, which makes it practical to combine Vino with other stops in a single evening.
-Given the limited public data available on current hours and booking methods, confirming reservations directly with the restaurant before arrival is the sensible approach, particularly during summer when lake-tourism traffic increases and tables at better addresses fill earlier than the calendar might suggest.
+Reservations are recommended, especially during summer when lake-tourism traffic increases.
 Seasonal timing matters here: South Savo's wild-ingredient season peaks in late summer and early autumn, when the forest larder is at its fullest and the region's sourcing advantages are most evident on a plate.

 Side-by-Side Snapshot